 The filtering options can work when "All Roles" is selected, or for a particular role.

-You can filter applicants by name, or filter by gender, age range, union status, location and more.
+You can filter applicants by name, or filter by gender, age range, union status, location, and more.
+The Keywords filter can be used to search for languages, accents, etc.

-Click “Apply” to initiate your search.
+Click “Search” to initiate your search.
 Click “Clear” to remove your filters and reset your search.

 You can also filter applicants by whether they’re new, contacted, or suggested by using the filter dropdown here: